 - Home value increase (over pre-pandemic levels): 4%

-Pretty much any city in Florida is a good bet if you want to achieve homeownership at a price below the national average (Orlando, Miami and Jacksonville are also experiencing strong market activity in 2021), but Tampa is at the top of our list due to the amount of job growth the Tampa Metro Area achieved last year.
-Even amid COVID-19, the Tampa Bay area managed to add over 30,000 jobs last year, which fuels the large demand for housing.
+Pretty much any city in Florida is a good bet if you want to achieve homeownership (Orlando and Jacksonville are also experiencing strong market activity in 2022), but Tampa is at the top of our list due to the amount of job growth achieved last year.
+The Tampa Bay area has added over 84,000 new jobs since the beginning of 2021, which fuels the large demand for housing.

-The Tampa Bay area also boasts close proximity to the beach and year-round warm weather (with temperatures in the 60s and 70s even throughout the winter) and many tourist attractions like Busch Gardens, a zoo, an aquarium and the Tampa Riverwalk.
+The Tampa Bay area also boasts close proximity to the beach and year-round warm weather (with temperatures in the 60s and 70s even throughout the winter).
+There are many tourist attractions like Busch Gardens, a zoo, an aquarium and the Tampa Riverwalk.

 Florida also has zero state income tax, which means residents get to keep more of their hard-earned money each year.

 - Time on market: 50 days